-The Applicant alleges and submitted sufficient evidence to show that it would experience a decline in sales, price undercutting, price suppression, capacity utilisation, profit, output, market share, return on investment, employment, and growth, if the duty expires.
+The Applicant alleges and submitted sufficient evidence to show that it would experience an increase in imports, decline in sales, decline in profit, output, productivity, market share, capacity utilization, inventories, and employment, if the duty expires.

-On this basis, the Commission found that there was prima facie proof of the likelihood of the recurrence of material injury.
+On this basis the Commission found that there was prima facie proof of the recurrence of material injury if the duty expires.